vsergeev/lua-periphery/README.md

 #### Note about Lua 5.1

-The Lua 5.1 interpreter will render the string representation of table objects thrown by errors in scripts, but not in the interactive console:
+Lua 5.1 does not automatically render the string representation of error objects that are reported to the console, and instead shows the following error
+message:

 ``` lua
 > periphery = require('periphery')